Jefferson - Center City Campus

 The examples of professional correspondence provided should be used as just samples.
-The Career Development Center is here to help you craft your original business correspondence that highlights your unique writing style.
-Just like your resume, there are no straight cut rules about what to write in a letter.
-Some guidelines are important to consider, such as formatting for a cover letter, salutations and follow up procedures.
+The Center for Career Success is here to help you craft your original business correspondence that highlights your unique writing style.
+Just like your resume, there are no straight-cut rules about what to write in a letter.
+Some guidelines are important to consider, such as formatting for a cover letter, salutations, and follow-up procedures.
 Additionally, all correspondence should be tailored to each individual employer.

 - A cover letter is the bridge between the resume and the job description.
 Find relevant commonalities between your experiences and the job posting, and highlight these in your letter.

 - Give specific examples that expand on your resume.
 Instead of mentioning that you were involved in a club or held a position, describe your skills and accomplishments that would benefit the company if you were hired.

 First paragraph: Identifies the job and you – be brief, to the point, and direct.
 Express your genuine interest in the position.
 This paragraph should give a snapshot of who you are and how you are qualified.
 When possible, mention a connection to the organization (perhaps you have spoken with someone in the organization, have interned/worked there before, etc.).

 Second/third paragraph: Discuss some special skills, attributes, or experiences that make you the right candidate and worthy of consideration by the employer.
 Highlight key accomplishments from your resume and describe how your experiences and skills will meet the organization’s needs.
 Be specific!

 Last paragraph: Reiterates your eagerness to pursue this position.
 A measure of assertiveness is helpful in asking for an interview, and your telephone number and/or email address will be included in-text in the last paragraph.

 - Include the name of the hiring manager whenever possible.

 - Remove phrases like “I believe” and “I feel,” so you sound confident:

 - “I feel that my experience is valuable because…” vs. “My experience is valuable because…”